 (Active Teacher) Linda currently owns and operates Northern Pine Designs, a needlework business (established in 1987) featuring original counted cross stitch designs with a Canadian flavour and geometric and textured Canvaswork designs.
 Linda has taught extensively in the United States and Canada at guild workshops and at national seminars: EAC Seminars in St John's, 1996, and Calgary, 2001, American Needlepoint Guild National Seminars in San Diego, 1998, Atlanta, 1999, and Kansas City, 2000, "Fibre Potpourri" at Olds, AB, 1997.
 Linda has published articles in magazines for Embroidery Canada, Needlepoint News, Needlepointers and Crafts Plus.
 Five designs have been published by Rainbow Gallery.
 Many of her designs are self-published through Northern Pine Designs.

 (Active Teacher) Linda is a full-time artist who enjoys sharing her love of colour, art and design through her free motion machine embroidery classes.
 Generally her method begins with taking photographs of nature which are edited and interpreted in the resulting embroidery.
 To add texture and detail, threads are added to the painted background.
 Both beginners and more experienced stitchers can benefit from her 20 years of experience in design and at the sewing machine.
 She hopes that by taking her classes you will not only gain skills that will carry over to other projects but have fun.
 Remember that if art is the cake, creativity is the icing!
-As an avid fibre enthusiast, Linda has been a member of the Edmonton Needlecraft Guild executive for over 20 years and also served as president.
+An avid fibre enthusiast, Linda has been a member of the Edmonton Needlecraft Guild executive for over 20 years and also served as president.
 She has professional experience as an interior designer and a commercial embroidery and banner designer.
 She is currently an exhibiting member of the Alberta Craft Council, dividing her time between exhibitions, craft shows and teaching.
 Visit Linda's website.

 (Active Teacher) Helen is a longtime member and past president (1990-1992) of EAC, and has spent many years teaching and designing crewel embroidery as well as other techniques.
 A certified teacher of crewel embroidery, she also graduated in Fine Arts and holds a degree in Library and Information Science.
 Helen is one of the authors of the three EAC individual crewel correspondence courses --- basic, intermediate and advanced levels.
 After giving students a grounding in traditional crewel techniques, she assists her students in exploring comtemporary applications.